Salon Business Plan Template: How-To Guide + Example

 Salon Design

-[Company Name] will develop a 2,500 square foot store whose key elements will include the following:
+[Salon Name] will develop a 2,500-square-foot salon whose key elements will include the following:

 • Stylist Booths